ibm-cloud-docs/CDN/how-to-https.md

 **Step 1:**

 After you've ordered your CDN with a DV SAN Certificate, the certificate requesting process begins.
 During this process, {{site.data.keyword.cloud}} CDN requests a certificate from Akamai.
-Once a certificate becomes available, Akamai issues a request to the Certificate Authority (CA).
+Once a certificate becomes available, Akamai issues a request to the certificate authority (CA).

   * During this time, the CDN status shows as **Requesting Certificate**.